 Language Barriers Official processes in Portugal often require Portuguese language skills.
 Solution: Work with a lawyer who can provide translation services and represent you during official appointments.

 Appointment Delays Scheduling appointments with Portuguese immigration can be frustrating.
-Solution: Apply well in advance and remain flexible with travel plans.
+Solution: Apply well in advance and be flexible with travel plans.

-Your initial residency permit is valid for two years.
+Your initial residency permit is valid for 2 years.
 The renewal process requires:

 - Proof of continued passive income